aimeos/aimeos-docs/src/frontend/html/overwrite-templates.md

 Often, it's necessary to replace the templates of a component or subpart with a different one, e.g. if you need a different HTML structure or want to add more HTML nodes.
 In these cases, you can overwrite an existing template by creating a new file with the same name and within the same directory structure as the original file in your own extension.

 !!! tip
     Use the [Aimeos extension builder](https://aimeos.org/extensions) to create an extension for your shop site.
 The generated extension skeletons contains all necessary directories and configuration to be used out of the box.
+Read more about [how to install extensions](../../developer/extensions.md).

 # Templates